 Since the Chattahoochee River National Recreation Area (CRNRA) was created in 1978, its 83 miles of hiking, running and biking trails have been loved to death by the millions of people who annually enjoy the fifteen park units along the Chattahoochee River.

 In order to reverse the years of degradation, Chattahoochee Parks Conservancy (CPC) is working with the National Park Service (NPS) and other partners to develop a strategic maintenance and restoration plan.
-Our goals are to create better trails, restore habitat, increase connectivity to neighboring communities and improve educational opportunities for visitors today and in the decades to come.
+Our goals are to create better and safer trails, reduce erosion, increase connectivity to neighboring communities and improve educational opportunities for visitors today and in the decades to come.

-CPC is the only philanthropic organization dedicated exclusively to the protection and preservation of the CRNRA and the enhancement of the visitor experience.
+CPC is a philanthropic organization dedicated exclusively to the protection and preservation of the CRNRA and the enhancement of the visitor experience.
 Please give TODAY to the Trails Campaign.
 Thank you!